 After Internet access is enabled, the Docker client can access the image repositories through the Internet.

-When the button status changes from Opening to Close Internet Access Entry, Internet access has been successfully enabled.
-Then, click Add a Public IP Allowlist in the upper left of the list to add the public IP addresses that are allowed to access the image repositories.
+- When the button status changes from Enabling to Close Internet Access Entry, Internet access has been successfully enabled.
+Then, click Add a public IP to allowlist in the upper left of the list to add the public IP addresses that are allowed to access the image repositories.

 We do not recommend that you add